 Oral and written assignments in the department are varied and are designed to promote clear and logical presentation of arguments, ideas, and instruction; mechanical proficiency; and stylistic flexibility.
 To gain written and oral proficiencies, students in the Teacher Preparation Program will complete oral and written tasks that are typically required for teachers and as assigned as part of their developmental portfolios.
-These proficiencies will be met through required portfolio and checkpoint tasks for the program, including the Checkpoint 2 essay and interview which is typically completed at the end of the junior year.

-- Completion of a K-8 elementary education major or 5-12 teaching major. - Completion of a portfolio as part of the student teaching requirements. - Earn a grade of C- or above in all required major and support courses. - Maintain a minimum cumulative GPA of 2.50 or better. - Pass all requirements on the departmental assessment plan. - · Complete Education admissions process, including writing an essay and completing an interview. - Complete a professional portfolio, which includes designated preliminary checkpoints. - Writing assignments on the assessment plan which will also meet the writing proficiency requirement. - Provide own transportation to practicums and student teaching assignments.
+- Completion of a K-8 elementary education major or 5-12 teaching major. - Completion of a portfolio as part of the student teaching requirements. - Earn a grade of C- or above in all required major and support courses. - Maintain a minimum cumulative GPA of 2.50 or better. - Pass all requirements on the departmental assessment plan. - Complete Education admissions process, including writing an essay and completing an interview. - Complete a professional portfolio, which includes designated preliminary checkpoints. - Writing assignments on the assessment plan which will also meet the writing proficiency requirement. - Provide own transportation to practicums and student teaching assignments.